LedgerDomain/did-webplus/did-webplus/software-wallet-indexeddb/README.md

 ## Running Tests

-### Running Tests in `node.js`

-From this directory (the did-webplus-wasm crate directory), run

-    wasm-pack test --node
+Note that node.js does not support IndexedDB, and therefore this crate can not be run against node.js.

 ### Running Tests in Browser (Headless Mode)

-From this directory (the did-webplus-wasm crate directory), run one of the following:
+From this directory (the did-webplus-software-wallet-indexeddb crate directory), run one of the following:

     WASM_BINDGEN_USE_BROWSER=1 wasm-pack test --headless --chrome
     WASM_BINDGEN_USE_BROWSER=1 wasm-pack test --headless --firefox